XiyuanWu/Application_of_Python/Data_Visualization/README.md

 ### Sample/Expected Output

-If you want to see dynamic visualization html, please navigate to follow link, run code and open in brower:
+If you want to explore dynamic visualization html, please navigate to follow link, run code and open in brower:

 [Separate_show](./Element/Separate.html)